riboviz/riboviz/docs/user/install.md

   - [Deploy a CentOS Virtual Machine using VMWare on Windows 10](./deploy-centos-vmware-windows.md).
 * Or, use Windows Subsystem for Linux following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We have successfully installed and run RiboViz under WSL2 using Microsoft Store's [Ubuntu 18.04 LTS](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q).

-### Mac OSX users
+### Mac OS users

-We suggest that you check out the web sites for each prerequisite for information on how to install the prerequisites under Mac OS X.
+We suggest that you check out the web sites for each prerequisite for information on how to install the prerequisites under Mac OS.

 ---

 ## Dependencies overview

 The following tables summarise the packages required by RiboViz.
-Instructions to install each dependency are given in the following sections - only minimal installation instructions are given, see the documentation for each dependency for full instructions.
+Instructions to install each dependency are given in the following sections.
+Only minimal installation instructions are given.
+For full information, see the documentation for each dependency.

 The versions listed are those used by a RiboViz developer when preparing the current release.
-Other versions of the prerequisites, different from the versions shown, may also be usable, but see the constraints below.
+Other versions may also be acceptable, but see the constraints below.

 | Command-line tool | Version |
 | ----------------- | ------- |